 Please chat to a class teacher or look at our English policy on our policy page for more details.
 Don't forget to visit the KS1 library in the main hall, KS2 library in Class 5/6 Eagle or our other bookcases around school for new adventures!
 We're more than happy to recommend books too so please ask.

-For any specific guidance on supporting your child with English, please contact Miss Arnold, our English subject lead.
+For any specific guidance on supporting your child with English, please contact your child's class teacher or Miss Arnold, our English subject lead.

 Areas of English